szczyglis-dev/ultimate-chain-parser/README.md

 You can use the included config provider or write your own.
 Currently, two config providers are included:

-**ArrayConfig** - works with the configuration provided directly from a PHP array
+- **ArrayConfig** - works with the configuration provided directly from a PHP array.

-**YamlConfig** - works with the configuration read from a YAML file
+- **YamlConfig** - works with the configuration read from a YAML file.

 ### Usage
 ```php